-Did you know that almost half of the waste sent to the landfill from condos and apartments can be composted - most of which is food waste.
+Did you know that over 40% of the waste sent to landfill from commercial sources can be composted - most of which is food waste.
 When food waste ends up in the landfill, it creates methane.
 Some of this methane is captured, but some is released into the environment and makes climate change worse.
 Instead, you can send your food waste for composting and turn it into soil to help grow more food.